My short bio can be found HERE

 My solo 12″ LP Mars is Heaven was written in 2011, towards the end of my residency in New York City, the record consist of 8 songs inspired by Ray Bradbury’s “Mars is Heaven”.
 The story (written in 1948) was a critique of a smug assumptions about the superiority of American values such as: sentimental nostalgia, idealism, and above all delight in the pleasures of the senses.
 It also expressed deep cynicism about family life, pessimism about progress, and disdain for people in the mass to a degree that approaches misanthropy.

-In August 2011 I left US and moved to UK to live and work at Clan Destine Records based in Glasgow.
+In August 2011 I left US and moved to UK.
+Since then I have been working as freelance composer, musician and as A & R at Clan Destine Records based in Glasgow, Scotland.

 STATEMENT, 12″ LP – a 4 way split between Slim Twig, US Girls, Dirty Beaches and myself was released in the Summer 2012.
 The idea of the record came from Alex (Dirty Beaches) The art is designed by Meg Remy (U.S. Girls).
 The LP can be ordered HERE.